mgbowen/windows-fido-bridge/README.md

 If the WSL distribution you installed windows-fido-bridge in is not your default, be sure to pass the `--distribution` argument to `wsl` specifying the name of the appropriate distribution.

-Make sure you don't have the Microsoft-distributed OpenSSH client installed or that one may be used instead of the WSL one.
+Also be sure that you don't have the Microsoft-distributed OpenSSH client installed or that one may be used instead of the WSL one.

 ## References